-(note: all rate figures listed in this section include 12.5 percent GST and an allowance for inflation.
-The figures will change if the Government increases the GST percentage.)
+(note: all rate figures listed in this section include an allowance for inflation and are exclusive of GST, GST is to be charged at the prevailing rate.
+The Government is to increase the GST percentage to 15 percent from 1 October 2010.)

-Saxton Field continued development

-In conjunction with Nelson City Council, Saxton Field is continuing to be developed and this work is expected to continue over the next 10 years as new areas are developed and opened up for public use.
+Saxton Field continued development In conjunction with Nelson City Council, Saxton Field is continuing to be developed and this work is expected to continue over the next 10 years as new areas are developed and opened up for public use.
 The total cost to Tasman District of this work is expected to be approximately \$4.9 million by 2018/2019.
-The work will be loan funded and the rating impact in 2010/2011 is \$12.53 per rateable property increasing progressively to about \$20.31 in 2018/2019.
+The work will be loan funded and the rating impact in 2010/2011 is \$11.14 per rateable property increasing progressively to about \$18.05 in 2018/2019.

-Motorsport Park
+Motorsport park

 An allowance of \$630,500 has been made in 2010/2011 towards the cost of providing a Motorsport facility within the District.
-This will be loan funded and the rating impact is \$1.31 per rateable property from 1 July 2010 at the earliest, increasing to about \$2.69 per rateable property from 1 July 2011.
+This will be loan funded and the rating impact is \$1.16 per rateable property from 1 July 2010 at the earliest, increasing to about \$2.39 per rateable property from 1 July 2011.